 Are you interested in robotics or considering enrolling your child in a robotics course?
 Today we're going to share insight into what STEM robotics is, why it’s important, and where it falls in a STEM education.
 We'll also reveal some great robotics programs, kits, and competitions so you can jump right into the fun!
-To begin right away, join our online robotics camps led live by experts.

-Discover STEM robotics
+Discover STEM Robotics

 Is robotics included in STEM?